 - Goal 7: Provide for a diversity of districts, neighborhoods, housing types (including affordable housing), residential densities, job opportunities, recreation, open space, and educational venues that appeal to a broad range of people throughout the city. - Goal 13: Emphasize the City as a role model for good growth management planning, efficient processing and permit streamlining, effective urban development policies, environmental quality, and a strong economy.
-Work collaboratively with other jurisdictions and institutions to further these values throughout the region. - Objective UF-1 emphasizes the opportunity for a diversity of districts, neighborhoods, and housing types. - Policy UF-1-a supports development projects that provide Fresno with a diversity of urban and suburban neighborhood opportunities. - Policy UF-1-d further emphasizes provisions for a diversity and variation of building types, densities, and scale of development in order to reinforce the identity of individual neighborhoods, foster a variety of market-based options for living and working to suit a large range of income levels, and further affordable housing opportunities throughout the city. - Objective LU-5 calls for a diverse housing stock that will support balanced urban growth and make efficient use of resources and public facilities. - Policy LU-5-c promotes medium density residential uses to maximize efficient use of residential property through a wide range of densities. - Policy LU-5-h supports housing that offers residents a range of amenities, including public and private open space, landscaping, and recreation facilities with direct access to commercial services, public transit, and community gathering spaces. - Policy D-4-e promotes innovative lot designs and patterns to enhance community livability in residential neighborhoods through new zoning provisions, with flexible development standards.
+Work collaboratively with other jurisdictions and institutions to further these values throughout the region. - Objective UF-1 emphasizes the opportunity for a diversity of districts, neighborhoods, and housing types. - Policy UF-1-a supports development projects that provide Fresno with a diversity of urban and suburban neighborhood opportunities. - Policy UF-1-d further emphasizes provisions for a diversity and variation of building types, densities, and scale of development in order to reinforce the identity of individual neighborhoods, foster a variety of market-based options for living and working to suit a large range of income levels, and further affordable housing opportunities throughout the city.

+- Objective LU-5 calls for a diverse housing stock that will support balanced urban growth and make efficient use of resources and public facilities. - Policy LU-5-b promotes medium low density residential uses to preserve existing uses of that nature or provide a transition between low and medium density residential areas. - Policy LU-5-h supports housing that offers residents a range of amenities, including public and private open space, landscaping, and recreation facilities with direct access to commercial services, public transit, and community gathering spaces. - Policy D-4-e promotes innovative lot designs and patterns to enhance community livability in residential neighborhoods through new zoning provisions, with flexible development standards.

-The proposed project provides for a diverse housing type in that the subdivision is a private development allowing for a smaller home build.
+The proposed project provides for a diverse housing type in that there is a portion of the subdivision that is private development allowing for a smaller home build.
 This fosters a variety of market-based options for living in this area to suit a large range of income levels.
-The project promotes medium density residential uses that provide a transition for future medium density residential uses to the south from other low density residential uses from the west.
-The proposed subdivision includes smaller lots for a varied product that promotes innovative lot designs and patterns that enhance community livability in residential neighborhoods with flexible development standards.
-The proposed project includes an approximately 4,709 square-foot open space area along the eastern subdivision boundary.
-The open space area is located within the private subdivision.
+The project promotes medium low density residential uses that provide a transition for future medium density residential uses to the south from other low density residential uses from the west.
+The proposed subdivision includes both public streets with larger lots that comply with the RS-4 zone district development standards and a private portion of the subdivision that is gated with smaller lots for a varied product that promotes innovative lot designs and patterns that enhance community livability in residential neighborhoods with flexible development standards.
+The proposed project includes an approximately 11,522 square-foot open space area along the eastern subdivision boundary, centrally located and connecting to the Class I pedestrian and bicycle trail.
+The open space area is located within the public street portion of the subdivision, thus both the residents of the public street and private street portions of the subdivision have access to it.